DIWesser/xubuntu-dotfiles/README.md

-# xubuntu-dotfilesThis project has moved to [gitlab](https://gitlab.com/diwesser/xubuntu-dotfiles).
+This project has moved to [gitlab](https://gitlab.com/diwesser/xubuntu-dotfiles).